Jason Cotton: Amateur

 Cotton finished the 2011–12 season with 39 points in 40 games for the Thunderbirds U16 team and planned on joining the Tri-City Storm the following season.
 On July 12, 2012, Cotton announced his commitment to play NCAA Division I college ice hockey with the Northeastern Huskies men's ice hockey team.
 After playing one season with the Storm, recording six points in 45 games, his playing rights were acquired by the West Kelowna Warriors in the British Columbia Hockey League (BCHL).
 He made his BCHL debut on September 20 where he scored two goals in a 5–3 win over the Salmon Arm Silverbacks.
 As a result of his play with the Warriors, Cotton was ranked 162nd overall amongst North American skaters by the NHL Central Scouting Bureau prior to the 2014 NHL Entry Draft.
-After going undrafted, he returned to the Warriors for the 2014-15 seson, recording 27 goals in 58 games.
+After going undrafted, he returned to the Warriors for the 2014-15 season, recording 27 goals in 58 games.